antagon/TCHunt-ng/README.md

 TCHunt-ng performs following tests against content of a file to determine if it is encrypted:

 1. Test against a database of well known file-types provided by *libmagic*.
-2. Size of analyzed file has to greater than 19 kiB and of modulo 512.
+2. The size of the analyzed file has to greater than 19 kiB and of modulo 512.
 This test is only enabled in *TCHunt* compatibility mode.
 3. *Chi-squared test*.

 ## Usage